mmhelloworld/mmhelloworld.github.io/source/_posts/2013-07-01-frege-hello-java.markdown

 We can observe the following things from the above code:

-1. Making use of a Java class and it's methods
+1. Making use of a Java class and its methods
 2. Using a Java object in a Frege function
 3. Using Java Exceptions in functions
 4. Handling Java exceptions

 ###1.
-Making use of a Java class and it's methods:
+Making use of a Java class and its methods:

 If a Java class is pure then without much effort, we can use that class in Frege.
 For example,